pirocorp/Eve-Echoes-Industries/README.md

 - Improved loading times
 - Add loading animations in paginations.
 - Sending Confirmation email
-- When search for system doesn't change location
+- Sometimes search doesn't change location

 This projects aims to help players in Eve Echoes with industries in the game.